muhammeta7/liri-node-app/README.md

 # liri-node-app

 Rutgers Coding Bootcamp Week 10 assignment was to create a LIRI app similar to that of SIRI on iPhones using Node.js.
-Liri is a command line node application that takes in user commands and returns data based of the following commands:
+LIRI is a command line node application that takes in user commands and returns data based of the following commands:

   * 'my-tweets'
   * 'spotify-this-song'